 Now is the time to prioritize healthy habits.
 That means getting enough sleep, eating nutritious and enjoyable foods, exercising, and so on.
 All of these things boost your immune system, but they also boost your mental health.
 You are a whole, integrated system — body, mind, and spirit.
 What you do for one, you do for the others.

 At the same time, prioritize the health of others.
-Follow the CDC guidelines for handwashing, cover sneezes and coughs, and stay home as much as you can.
+Follow the CDC guidelines for handwashing, cover sneezes and coughs, and stay home if you are sick.
 Now may not be the time to visit elderly relatives or people with health risks, but why not reach out by phone or Skype?
 You may just brighten their day — and yours.

 Self care is not all massages and bubble baths — not that there’s anything wrong with those.
 But sometimes, good self care is simply remembering to eat, drink, shower, or rest.